 The Writer-in-Residence program, jointly sponsored by the KITP and the Kavli Foundation, hosts science writers, editors and journalists at the KITP for up to five months each year.

-present the major science puzzles being addressed by the program.
-Given at the black board, these talks are full of dialog and interruptions and often serve as the best summary available of the physics frontiers.
+Blackboard Talks serve to cross program boundaries.
+Given at the blackboard, speakers present the major science puzzles addressed by the program.
+Full of dialog and interruptions, these talks often serve as the best summary available of the physics frontiers.

 The KITP Colloquia often serve to present unusual topics in physics or especially urgent breakthroughs that the KITP community needs to know about.